RavishBhambore/SandBox/README.md

 # SandBox
-Multiple project concepts, learnings, interesting data dump like gravitons and gravitational waves
+Multiple project concepts, learnings, interesting data dump like gravitons and gravitational waves.
+This should also work as a dump for proof of concepts and interesting code snippets